 How to save on car insurance in Colorado

-- Increase your deductible: A high deductible will most likely help to lower the amount you pay each month, but you should also consider whether you can afford the higher deductible if or when you get into an accident.
+- Increase your deductible: Selecting a higher deductible will most likely help to lower the amount you pay each month, but you should also consider whether you can afford the higher deductible if or when you get into an accident.
 If you can’t, raising your deductible may not be the right move for you.

 - Review your coverage: Coverage needs change over time, especially when you add a new driver or change vehicles.
 Review your coverage regularly to see if you can remove coverage you no longer need or adjust coverage limits to reflect new changes to your circumstances.